grpc-ecosystem/awesome-grpc/readme.md

 <a name="proto-docs"></a>
 ### Documentation

-- [Website](https://developers.google.com/protocol-buffers/) - Official website an documentation
+- [Website](https://developers.google.com/protocol-buffers/) - Official website and documentation
 - [Third-Party Add-ons for Protocol Buffers](https://github.com/protocolbuffers/protobuf/blob/master/docs/third_party.md) - List of add-ons for Protocol Buffers in main github repository

 <a name="proto-tools"></a>